Duration: Three days and two nights

 Treat yourself to a luxurious and tranquil getaway in the breathtaking Laurel Highlands and Pittsburgh, where you’ll find gorgeous scenery and architectural marvels.
 After a day of indulging at award-winning spas, enjoy an evening of unique dining and cultural performances at one of the region’s iconic theaters.

 Experience a five-star dining experience at Lautrec, at the Nemacolin Woodlands Resort.
-This restaurant has been awarded with both the Forbes Five-Star and AAA-Diamond awards for 2013 and is one of 28 restaurants in the world to hold both honors simultaneously.
+This restaurant has held the Forbes Five-Star and AAA-Diamond awards since 2009 and is one of 25 restaurants in the world to hold both honors simultaneously.
 Here, guests can experience European cuisine with the finest ingredients for a true luxury experience.Read More >

 Aqueous offers a relaxed, yet personalized experience in a Frank Lloyd Wright-inspired restaurant.
 Known for its unique in-house dry aging and on-site cutting program, Aqueous offers an experience that differs from the traditional steakhouse.Read More >